jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

     TypeError: logical_identity() takes 0 positional arguments but 1 was given

-  I add the error to the list of Exceptions_ encountered
+  I add the error to the list of :ref:`Exceptions<errors>` encountered

   .. code-block:: python